openhive-network/wax-doc/src/typescript/config/diff-base-chain.md

 ## Detailed Explanation of Hive Interfaces and Their Differences

-The `@hiveio/wax` library, which is part of the Hive ecosystem provides two main interfaces for interacting with the Hive blockchain: the Hive Base Interface and the Hive Chain Interface.
+The `@hiveio/wax` library provides two main interfaces for interacting with the Hive blockchain: the Hive Base Interface and the Hive Chain Interface.
 Each interface has distinct use cases and functionalities.

 ### Hive Base Interface